7" Freestyle/Long Range

 If you're flying Long Range alone or with only a couple of others 900MHz ELRS provides the ultimate in range and penetration.
 I would recommend 2.4 GHz for everything except extreme long range as the antennas are smaller and it copes much better with multiple users in close proximity.

 I've made my mind up.
 I'm only recommending ELRS moving forward.
 At this point it does everything better than any other radio link.
 LoRa for range and penetration, yes.
 1000Hz update rate for crazy low latency, yes.
-Loads of manufacturers are making receivers for ELRS and I think this diversity offering from Matek is certainly among the best performing and most reliable.
+Loads of manufacturers are making receivers for ELRS and I think this diversity offering from Matek (antenna diversity only) is certainly among the best performing and most reliable.

 Happymodel ExpressLRS Nano 2.4GHz EP1 RX